-Northern Kentucky University freshman students have the opportunity to experience their first college year in an environment that promotes active learning, collaboration and personal development through these programs:
+Northern Kentucky University's first-year students have the opportunity to experience their first year of college in an environment that promotes active learning, collaboration, and personal development through these programs:

-By collaborating with other academic and student development offices and community agencies, First-Year Programs offers these experiences to any freshman, regardless of their academic major or interests.
+By collaborating with other academic and student development offices and community agencies, First-Year Experience offers these experiences to any freshman, regardless of their academic major or interests.

-NKU fosters a first-year learning environment for all students that provides the foundation to thrive as they transition to a college degree.
+NKU fosters a first-year learning environment for all students, providing the foundation to thrive as they transition to college degrees.

 We aspire to create a coordinated and comprehensive first-year experience to ensure a successful transition, create a sense of belonging, and provide support for any student in their first year at Northern Kentucky University.
-Through first-year courses, coordinated services and robust programming, the first-year experience will create the opportunity for student success, persistence to degree attainment, as well as career and community engagement beyond graduation.
+Through first-year courses, coordinated services, and robust programming, First-Year Experience will create the opportunity for student success, persistence to degree attainment, and career and community engagement beyond graduation.

-Northern Kentucky University’s Core Values are: Excellence, Integrity, Belonging, Innovation, and Collegiality.
-The first-year experience student learning outcomes align with these core values and denote what students will take away from their first year at NKU.
+Northern Kentucky University's Core Values are Excellence, Integrity, Belonging, Innovation, and Collegiality.
+First-Year Experience's student learning outcomes align with these core values and denote what students will take away from their first year at NKU.

 NKU houses 90 bachelor’s degrees, two associate degrees and 24 graduate programs with almost 15,000 students enrolled.
 Students are encouraged to attend the Major/Minor Fair in the fall to talk with faculty and staff and learn more about different academic programs at NKU!
 Career Services is housed in the University Center and offers resources to help students establish academic and career goals: https://inside.nku.edu/careerservices.html.